emc211/optane-kdb-report/README.md

 ### On a server that maxed out with 2 DRAM rdbs we could run 10 appDirect rdbs

-we have mainly explored the capabilities of the standard tick systems abilities to keep latency low and process data while using PMEM instead of dram.
+we have mainly explored the capabilities of the standard tick systems abilities to keep latency low and process data while using PMEM instead of DRAM.
 And expanding the capabilities of an existing server.
 We can run 10 Optane rdbs at same time.
 And have very low memory usage.
 However you need to design to ensure you don't try to pull all the memory into dram during queries.

 DEMONSTRATE